radius-project/radius/docs/content/user-guides/samples/eshop/2-infrastructure/index.md

 {{< /codetab >}}

 {{< codetab >}}
 Containerized SQL can run on any Radius environment.
-In Radius you can create a ContainerComponent to run the SQL server container, and an HttpRoute for other services to connect to.
+In Radius you can create a Container to run the SQL server container, and an HttpRoute for other services to connect to.
 <br /><br>
-Note that this option mimics the built-in behavior of the microsoft.com.SQLComponent resource, which currently only supports Azure SQL.
+Note that this option mimics the built-in behavior of the microsoft.com.SQLDatabase resource, which currently only supports Azure SQL.
 In the future, we will add support for other SQL providers.
 <br /><br>
 Update your eshop.bicep file with:
 <ul>
-<li><b>1 ContainerComponent with the SQL image</b> - the SQL server that will host the SQL databases.</li>
+<li><b>1 Container with the SQL image</b> - the SQL server that will host the SQL databases.</li>
 <li><b>1 HttpRoute</b> - What your containers will connect to in order to communicate with the SQL server.</li>
 </ul>

 {{% alert title="💡 Concept" color="info" %}}
-Here you are manually defining a ContainerComponent which will provide a SQL database.
+Here you are manually defining a Container which will provide a SQL database.
 Other services can communicate with this server through the `sqlRoute` [HttpRoute]({{< ref http-route >}}).
 {{% /alert %}}

 {{< rad file="snippets/sql-containers.bicep" embed=true marker="//SQL" >}}